How much do carpet cleaners earn?

 - Carpet cleaning limited company owner – £42.09 per hour

 Upholstery cleaners are generally considered to earn a similar amount to carpet cleaners.
-Therefore, as an upholstery cleaner you can expect to earn anything from £9,270 per year as an apprentice, up to about £62,080 per year if you run your own carpet cleaning company.
+As an upholstery cleaner, you can expect to earn anything from £9,270 per year as an apprentice.

 That said, upholstery cleaning is one of those trades that can become very specialised in specific types of upholstery.
 If you offer cleaning services to a niche market, you can often earn more than standard upholstery cleaning jobs.